 What are the commitment requirements?

 Students are expected to attend all rehearsals during the course in order to ensure continuity and to maintain the high standards of the Orchestra.
 Absence from rehearsals will not be permitted unless requested upon acceptance of your placement on the course.
 Any absence on the course will be granted at the absolute discretion of the ESO.

 What do I need to prepare before the course begins?

 A link to the sheet music is sent to all students prior to the start of the course.
 All players are expected to have familiarised themselves with the music before rehearsals, however specific parts will not be given to students until the course begins.

 Will I know which part I am playing prior to the course?

 For String players, you will be informed before the course which part you are playing.

 For Woodwind and Brass players, specific parts will be given to students during the course at the discretion of the individual Sectional Tutors.
 There may be the opportunity to play a range of parts during the course.

 We offer students the opportunity for both residential and non-residential placements depending on your location and individual preference.

 Accommodation for our residential students is in a purpose-built residential centre, generally in multi-bedded dormitories.
-Evening meals are taken together, and food is provided by the Lincolnsfield Centre catering team, who are well used to catering for special dietary requirements.
+Evening meals are taken together, and food is provided by our resitsential centre catering team, who are well used to catering for special dietary requirements.